pzc163/Comfyui-HunyuanDiT/README.md

-# comfyui-hydit
+#Comfyui-HunyuanDiT
-The ComfyUI code is under review in the official repository.
-Meanwhile, a temporary version is available below for immediate community use.
+The ComfyUI code is a comfyui-hydit modified notes just for apply for Windows user with "aaaki" ComfyUI starter.
-We welcome users to try our workflow and appreciate any inquiries or suggestions.
+This node was test in python=3.10 torch=2.1.2 cuda-version=12.1 main environment.

 ## Overview